AlexisAllart/VenteProduitsFull/README.md

 "npm install"

 to do :
-add token refresh
-add token delete
+add token refresh & token delete